dekonvoluted/dekonvoluted.github.io/_posts/2012-12-01-good-morning-dave.md

 In the Jobs tab, we'll test Jovie.
 Select something you want Jovie to say like,

-{% highlight text %}
     Hello World!
 This is Jovie.
-{% endhighlight %}

 and have it copied in your clipboard.
 Now, you can just click Speak Clipboard to have Jovie read it out.